The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: Absolute zeta function and the main theorem

 \subsection{The absolute zeta function of a torsion free Noetherian $\fun$-scheme}

-The absolute zeta function for a torsion free Noetherian $\fun$-scheme is defined using that for an arithmetic scheme.
-In \cite{soule2004}, Soul\'e defined the absolute zeta function for an arithmetic scheme as the limit of the congruent function as $p\to 1$.
+In \cite{soule2004}, Soul\'e defined the absolute zeta function for an arithmetic scheme whose counting function is a polynomial as the limit of $Z(X,p^{-s})$ as $p\to 1$ as explained in \S 1.
+Note that absolute zeta functions for general arithmetic schemes cannot be defined similarly.